Home

 The Evolving Character of Autonomous Naval Warfare

-Lieutenant Commander Patrick Rawlinson, Undersea Warfare Systems Officer, The Defense Innovation Unit (DIU)
+Lieutenant Commander Patrick Rawlinson, Undersea Warfare Systems Officer, Defense Innovation Unit (DIU)

 • Threats posed by our maritime rivals